prathamesh-sonpatki/o11y-wiki/README.md

 Events are hard to define because everything is an event, but let us give it a try 😉.
 An event is primarily a change event that can mean a pod restart, deployment, or configuration flag change.
 Events are important because they affect the system's state externally and can help correlate incidents with metrics, traces, and logs.

+### Exporter

+An exporter is a component that collects and transforms metrics data from a specific system or format into a standardized format that can be consumed by monitoring systems.
+Examples of exporters include Prometheus exporters and OpenTelemetry exporters.

 ## F

 ### FinOps